balloan/balloan.github.io/docs/tryhackme/Boiler-CTF.md

 ## GoBuster

-Time for directory busting; let's see if we can find any useful parts of the website to enumerate.
+Time for directory busting; let's see if I can find any useful parts of the website to enumerate.

 ```
 gobuster dir -u $IP -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -t 64